Masjid-i-Ala

-Masjid-i-Ala (also called Jama Masjid) is a mosque located inside the Srirangapatna Fort in Srirangapatna in Mandya District in Karnataka.
-It was built in 1786-87, during the regime of Tipu Sultan.
+The Masjid-i-Ala, also called the Jama Masjid or Jama Mosque, is a Friday mosque, located inside the Srirangapatna Fort in Srirangapatna in Mandya District in Karnataka.
+It was built in 1786–87, during the rule of Tipu Sultan.

+The structure is a Monument of National Importance, maintained and administered by the Archaeological Survey of India.

 History

-Srirangapatna fort is believed to have been built by Timmanna Nayaka, a ruler of Vijayanagar Empire in 1454 CE.
-The fort was taken up by Wodeyars in 1495, Nawab of Arcot, Peshwas and the Marathas subsequently.
+The Srirangapatna Fort is believed to have been built in 1454 CE by Timmanna Nayaka, a ruler of Vijayanagar Empire.
+The fort was taken up by Wodeyars in 1495, Nawab of Arcot, Peshwas and subsequently by the Marathas.
 During the rule of Krishnaraja Wodeyar (1734–66), the kingdom became a strong military force and came under the control of the military general Hyder Ali, the father of Tipu Sultan.
-During 1782, Tipu Sultan, the son of Hyder Ali took the reign of the fort and built fortifications.
+During 1782, Tipu Sultan, the son of Hyder Ali, took the reign of the fort and built fortifications.
 Tipu was invaded many times by the British forces.

-Tipu Sultan built the mosque during 1786-87 close to his palace.
-The mosque has three inscriptions that mentions the nine names of the Islamic prophet Muhammad.
-The inscriptions also mention the way Tipu Sultan as the builder of the mosque.
-In modern times, the mosque is maintained and administered by the Bangalore Circle of Archaeological Survey of India.
-The mosque has a Madrasa and a cloister for rooms.
+Tipu Sultan built the mosque close to his palace during 1786-87.
+The mosque has three inscriptions that mention the nine names of Muhammad, an Islamic prophet.
+The inscriptions also mention that Tipu Sultan was the builder of the mosque.
+The mosque has a madrasa and a cloister for rooms.

-Hindu right wing groups have made claims that the mosque was built over a hanuman temple.
-Inscriptions on the mosque written in Persian, however state that Tipu as the builder of the Mosque.